0xDkXy/0xDkXy.github.io/content/about.md

 [extra]
 +++

-Haoyu Li is a last-year undergraduate student who is major in Computer Science and Technology in CSU (Central South University, Changsha, China).
-His researching interests are major in system area, including operating system, compiler and sofeware engineering.
+I obtain my becholar degree in Computer Science and Technology at CSU (Central South University, Changsha, China).
+My research interests are major in system area, including operating systems, computer architecture, and system security.

-What's more, he was also a member of CSU Programming Contest Team and participated the programming contests of ICPC Asia and CCPC on behalf of his college.
-In ICPC Asia and CCPC, he won the Silver Medels and Bronze Medels.
+What's more, I was also a member of CSU Programming Contest Team and participated the programming contests of ICPC Asia and CCPC on behalf of his college.
+In ICPC Asia and CCPC, I won the Silver Medels and Bronze Medels.
-Besides, he is a member of Aurora, the CTF team of CSU and also a cyber-security lab in school of computer science.
+Besides, I was a member of Aurora, the CTF team of CSU and also a cyber-security lab in school of computer science.

-It's my honor to meet everyone here, in my website.

-Good luck to you, my friends.